Service level agreement

 The difference between the fee and those resources is his profit margin.
 A free agent is exclusively focused on what it does not have to do.
 This, and only this, is what he turns up for.

 Thus, you must have an SLA.
-You must stipulate in horrific detail exactly how, when, with what implements and at what rate, your service provider must provide the services.
+You must stipulate in tortuous detail exactly how, when, with what implements and at what rate, your service provider must provide the services.
 You should expect it to do not one micron more than that.

 If you outsource a cleaning contract for a five-thousand seat tower block in the CBD, assume your service provider will roll up with one minimum-waged fifteen-year-old, a mop and a plastic bucket UNLESS YOU HAVE AGREED OTHERWISE IN AN SLA.